HDVinnie/Torrent-Tracker-Platforms/README.md

 - [Luminance](https://github.com/Empornium/Luminance) - Luminance web frontend has a much cleaner structure than Gazelle and is progressing in adding new features.
 Luminance is written in PHP. **(Development Is Dead!)**

 - [Oppaitime-Gazelle](https://git.oppaiti.me/Oppaitime/Gazelle) -  Oppaitime-Gazelle is written in PHP and is a fork off Gazelle.
-Aimed to make it a very secure codebase. **(Development Is Slow!)**
+Aimed to make it a very secure codebase. **(Development Is Dead!)**

 - [Orpheus-Gazelle](https://github.com/OPSnet/Gazelle) - Orpheus-Gazelle is a fork of Gazelle (written in PHP) and is used by Orpheus.
 It is primarily aimed at music trackers.**(Development Is Slow!)**